-SUR 122 Surgical Procedures I
+SUR 122 Surgical Procedures I 5306

-Prerequisities: BIO 163, SUR 110 and SUR 111
+Prerequisites: BIO 163, SUR 110 and SUR 111

-Corequisites: SUR 123
+Corequisites: SUR 123 or STP 101

 This course provides an introduction to selected basic and intermediate surgical specialties that students are exposed to the first clinical rotation.
 Emphasis is placed on related surgical anatomy, pathology, and procedures that enhance theoretical knowledge of patient care, instrumentation, supplies and equipment.
 Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics to the clinical operative environment.